Why I'm Running for Seattle City Council, District 1

 I have lived in West Seattle for the past two decades and I love it here.
 From Admiral to Alki and Delridge to South Park, and all neighborhoods in between, this is my home.
 My son was born here and attends Arbor Heights Elementary School.
 My parents and grandmother also moved here to be part of my life.

-I ran for City Council in 2015 when the City shifted back to Districted Elections for the first time in 100 years.
-This shift provided an opportunity for Districts to be represented by someone who is actually a part of their community and most importantly, someone who would listen to the needs of the neighborhoods.
+When the City shifted back to Districted Elections for the first time in 100 years, it provided an opportunity for Districts to be represented by someone who is actually a part of their community and most importantly, someone who would listen to the needs of the neighborhoods.
 The issues candidates were talking about in 2015 have worsened in District 1 and throughout Seattle.
 Our City Council must do a better job of (1) listening to what the people of the City want and need; (2) distributing effective and equitable services to all the people of Seattle, and (3) being accountable to the people of this City.

-Since the 2015 election, I became even more involved throughout District 1 and have been volunteering for several organizations including Morgan Community Association, Westside Baby, Westside Neighbors Network, the West Seattle Helpline and the local YMCA’s Children’s & Education Program.
-Throughout this time, I have continued to listen to what the public wants and needs in District 1, and what continues to resonate is that people are not being heard.
+I am involved throughout District 1 and have been volunteering for several organizations including Morgan Community Association, Westside Baby, Westside Neighbors Network, the West Seattle Helpline and the local YMCA’s Children’s & Education Program.
+I have continued to listen to what the public wants and needs in District 1, and what continues to resonate is that people are not being heard.
 There is an absence of meaningful civic engagement from City Council, whose members are elected to engage and work with the people they represent.

 This City is at a major crossroads.
 The public continues to voice concerns about the lack of affordable housing, chronic public safety issues and a shortage of shelter options and services to help those who need assistance the most.
 City Government has missed opportunities to foster partnerships with businesses and organizations, allowing current problems to escalate.